Oil well: Production

-The production stage is the most important stage of a well's life; when the oil and gas are produced.
-By this time, the oil rigs and workover rigs used to drill and complete the well have moved off the wellbore, and the top is usually outfitted with a collection of valves called a Christmas tree or production tree.
+The production stage is the most important stage of a well's life: when the oil and gas are produced.
+By this time, the oil rigs and workover rigs used to drill and complete the well will have moved off the wellbore, and the top is usually outfitted with a collection of valves called a Christmas tree or production tree.
 These valves regulate pressures, control flows, and allow access to the wellbore in case further completion work is needed.
 From the outlet valve of the production tree, the flow can be connected to a distribution network of pipelines and tanks to supply the product to refineries, natural gas compressor stations, or oil export terminals.

 As long as the pressure in the reservoir remains high enough, the production tree is all that is required to produce the well.
 If the pressure depletes and it is considered economically viable, an artificial lift method mentioned in the completions section can be employed.

-Workovers are often necessary in older wells, which may need smaller diameter tubing, scale or paraffin removal, acid matrix jobs, or completing new zones of interest in a shallower reservoir.
+Workovers are often necessary in older wells, which may need smaller diameter tubing, scale or paraffin removal, acid matrix jobs, or completion in new zones of interest in a shallower reservoir.
 Such remedial work can be performed using workover rigs – also known as pulling units, completion rigs or "service rigs" – to pull and replace tubing, or by the use of well intervention techniques utilizing coiled tubing.
 Depending on the type of lift system and wellhead a rod rig or flushby can be used to change a pump without pulling the tubing.

 Enhanced recovery methods such as water flooding, steam flooding, or CO2 flooding may be used to increase reservoir pressure and provide a "sweep" effect to push hydrocarbons out of the reservoir.
-Such methods require the use of injection wells (often chosen from old production wells in a carefully determined pattern), and are used when facing problems with reservoir pressure depletion, high oil viscosity, or can even be employed early in a field's life.
+Such methods require the use of injection wells (often chosen from old production wells in a carefully determined pattern), and are used when facing problems with reservoir pressure depletion or high oil viscosity, sometimes being employed early in a field's life.
 In certain cases – depending on the reservoir's geomechanics – reservoir engineers may determine that ultimate recoverable oil may be increased by applying a waterflooding strategy early in the field's development rather than later.
-Such enhanced recovery techniques are often called "tertiary recovery".
+Such enhanced recovery techniques are often called Secondary or "tertiary recovery".